Hi, I'm Toby Brown.

 Current Research

-I lead the VERTICO Survey (Brown et al. 2021), a completed ALMA Cycle 7 Large Program that has mapped the molecular gas, as the raw fuel for star formation, in 51 Virgo Cluster galaxies with the aim of revealing the effects of environment on galaxies' gas content in unprecedented detail.
+The VERTICO Survey (Brown et al. 2021) is an ALM Large Program that has mapped the molecular gas, as the raw fuel for star formation, in 51 Virgo Cluster galaxies with the aim of revealing the effects of environment on galaxies' gas content in unprecedented detail.

 Research at Herzberg